heokang/book-recsys-sentiment-analysis/README.md

 Sentiment Analysis: Fine-tuned a Korean BERT model (kykim/bert-kor-base) on domain-specific book review expressions.

 Recommendation: Applied collaborative filtering algorithms (SVD, KNN) using sentiment-based user-book matrices.

+NOTE
+This project is a prototype created for learning purposes.